terraform-aws-modules/terraform-aws-vpn-gateway/examples/complete-vpn-connection-transit-gateway/README.md

-# Complete VPN Gateway Setup with Transit Gateway
+# Complete VPN Connection with Transit Gateway

-Configuration in this directory creates set of VPN Gateway related resources which may be sufficient for staging or production environment (look into [minimal-vpn-gateway](../minimal-vpn-gateway) for more simplified setup).
+Configuration in this directory creates two VPN Connections (one per Customer Gateway) linked to Transit Gateway which is connected to private subnets of VPC.

-There will be a VPN Connection created which is linked to a transit gateway.
-This transit gateway is linked to a sample VPC which will be created for you.

 ## Usage